michaelaah/DataStructures/README.md

 # MyDataStructures
-A collection of various data structures.
+A collection of a LinkedList, Queue, and a Stack data structures.